Salman of Saudi Arabia: Personality

-Salman was the closest brother to Crown Prince Sultan, having remained at his side during his constant illness and recovery in New York and Morocco, from 2008 to 2011.
+Salman was the closest brother to Crown Prince Sultan, having remained at his side during his constant illness and recovery in New York City and Morocco, from 2008 to 2011.
 Prince Sultan described him as "the prince of loyalty" in a letter sent to him.
 Salman was also King Fahd's most trusted adviser during his reign.

 His legal counsel was William Jeffress Jr., of U.S.-based firm Baker Botts LLP, in a lawsuit filed by families of victims of the September 11 attacks from 2002 to 2010.

+Salman received the Lifetime Achievement Award of the Al-Turath Charity Foundation in the field of urban heritage in 2013.
+In 2017, Salman pledged US$15,000,000 for Rohingya Muslim refugees in Bangladesh.

+Health

 In August 2010, Salman underwent spinal surgery in the United States and remained out of the kingdom for recovery.
 He has had one stroke and, despite receiving physiotherapy, his left arm does not work as well as his right.
-Salman also has mild vascular dementia, specifically Alzheimer's.
+It has been reported that Salman has mild vascular dementia, in addition to reports of Alzheimer's dementia.

-U.S. intelligence officials believe that King Salman has been kept apart from his wife Princess Fahda bint Falah Al Hithlain for several years, on the orders of their son Prince Mohammed bin Salman.
-The officials interviewed said the prince placed his mother under house arrest without the king's knowledge.
-She had not been involved in any public events between 2015 and the early 2020, but she reappeared at such events from March 2020.

-Salman received the Lifetime Achievement Award of the Al-Turath Charity Foundation in the field of urban heritage in 2013.
-In 2017, Salman pledged US$15,000,000 for Rohingya Muslim refugees in Bangladesh.

 In July 2020, King Salman underwent successful gallbladder surgery.

+In May 2024, it was reported that King Salman had a lung infection and would be taking antibiotics.